You are listening to the Sean Hannity Radio Show Podcast.

 Would you like me to play it for you?

-I'm sorry, I am actually not trying to be glib confused about what you're trying to say.
+I'm sorry, I'm actually not trying to be glib-confused about what you're trying to say.

-You just got done saying that our top intelligence officials have been saying that in fact all these things happen, and is there's evidence of collusion between the Trump campaign and Russia.
+You just got done saying that our top intelligence officials have been saying that, in fact, all these things happen and there's evidence of collusion between the Trump campaign and Russia.

-What I'm saying is that we have top intelligence officials, including from James Clapper, who is nominated for his first major post, I may add, by George W. Bush, saying that it's from Russia.
+What I'm saying is that we have top intelligence officials, including from James Clapper, who was nominated for his first major post, I may add, by George W. Bush, saying that it is from Russia.

-Quote, I don't think we've ever encountered a more aggressive or a direct campaign to interfere in our election property.
+Quote, I don't think we've ever encountered a more aggressive or a direct campaign to interfere in our election process.

-James Clapper has said that there was no evidence of collusion between the Trump Russian campaign.
+James Clapper, James Clapper has said that there was no evidence of collusion between the Trump-Russian campaign.

 Ron Christie.